theKIEgit/frameworks_and_languages_module/technical_report.md

 [Express js error handling](https://expressjs.com/en/guide/error-handling.html)

-### .Filter q
+### .Filter

-This creates a shallow copy () of an array and filters the elements that pass a defined test, the original array is not altered by using this function alone. - Needs to be more technical
+This creates a shallow copy () of an array and filters the elements that pass a defined test, the original array is not altered by using this function alone.

 ```js
 const words = ['spray', 'limit', 'elite', 'exuberant', 'destruction', 'present'];